LexRiver/dome/README.md

 }
 ```

-Attributes (properties) for component are not read only, so we can change them, but `this.scheduleUpdate()` should be called.
+Attributes (properties) for component are not read only, so we can change them, but `this.scheduleUpdate()` should be called to re-render the component.
 Keep in mind that if parent component will be re-rendered then child component will be re-rendered also with attributes used in parent component.

 ```tsx